 There are many video hosting sites available out there, but the benefits of creating a video website remain unparalleled.
 The most evident one is that you’ll have full control over how your videos are presented and displayed.
 This allows you to ensure that everything from your website color scheme to the microcopy is in sync with your brand identity.

-The second biggest reason why you need a website for your videos is revenue.
+The second biggest reason why you should create a video website is revenue.
 Despite being the primary goal of selling videos online, revenue opportunities are often overlooked when choosing how to share said videos.
 Most platforms take a significant percentage of the money earned using their services or limit the types of payment accepted.
 Having your own website will allow you to take charge of how to sell your videos online, as well as keep all your hard-earned profit.

 Finally, you don’t need to be a professional designer to make your own video website.
 These fully-customizable videographer website templates will allow you to look your best for free.